Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     !!! failure

-        If you forget to "git add" to stage a file after modifying it, then the following message will be shown:
+        If you forget to `git add` to stage a file after modifying it, then the following message will be shown:

         ![add code to git fail](./assets/uploadS3Failure.png)

-        Stage the file and then commit the file to fix this issue.
+        Follow the instructions [here](Uploading%20to%20GitHub.md/#adding-code-to-git) to stage the file and then commit the file to fix this issue.

     !!! notes